JSmith01/vue-selectable/README.md

 status - array of boolean), 'selecting' (array of items selection status during selection drag, array of boolean; must be used to display realtime selection visual feedback).

+`selectedSetter` function also receives "selecting" array as a second argument.
+This could help when we need some custom selection logic.

 If you have 5 selectable items, `selected` array will have 5 elements initially set to `false`.
 When user selects some item(s), values change to `true` accordingly.
 The same applies for `selecting` array.